County of Hanau: Politics

 In 1642 the last male member of the Hanau-Münzenberg family, Count Johann Ernst, died.
 The next male of kin was Friedrich Casimir, Count of Hanau-Lichtenberg, then still a minor under the guardianship of Georg II of Fleckenstein-Dagstuhl.
-The relation to count Johann Ernst was quite remote and the inheritance endangered in more than one way.
+The relationship to Count Johann Ernst was quite remote and the inheritance was endangered in more than one way.
 The inheritance happened during the final years of Thirty Years' War, the feudal Overlords, partly enemy to Hanau, tried to hold back fiefs traditionally held by Hanau-Münzenberg, the county of Hanau-Münzenberg was of Reformed Confession, Friedrich Casimir and the county of Hanau-Lichtenberg were Lutheran and even to reach the capital of Hanau-Münzenberg, the town of Hanau, proved to be very difficult for the heir: Friedrich Casimir only managed by travelling in disguise.
 Georg II of Fleckenstein-Dagstuhl managed the succession of Friedrich Casimir by two treaties: